 She swallowed again, unable not to stare.
 She'd never felt this attracted to anyone before.
 Her hand seemed to move on its own, touching his forearm tentatively.
 It felt like electricity was coursing between them.

 His hesitant voice made her look up.
 She met his troubled gaze.
-Her breath was becoming heavier, her heart was pounding madly.
-Her face was most definitely resembling a tomato, too.
+Her breath was becoming heavier, her heart was pounding madly; her face was most definitely resembling a tomato, too.
 Videl bit down her lip, refraining herself from doing anything too rash as she stared impatiently at his mouth.

-He pulled back from her slightly, letting go of her hand and looking away in obvious embarrassment, if his flaming cheeks were any indication.
+He pulled back from her slightly, letting go of her hand and looking away in apparent embarrassment, if his flaming cheeks were any indication.
 He would most likely burst if he knew what, exactly, was going through her head.

 "So, um…" he stammered, rubbing his tense neck.
 "Shall we go?"